Joseph-Cardwell/NFT-Token-Teleport/README.md

-Aye there, human behind the computer!👋
+Aye there, human behind the electronic device!👋

 Scotty on the line.
 Where you may see a silly hamster, others see a miracle worker, a captain by rank,